-The Owyhee is a walk and wade fishery, small enough to cover without the need for boats.
-A small forest road follows the river for many miles allowing access to some of the best dry fly water in all of Oregon.
+The Owyhee is a small desert river where all fishing is done on foot.
+A Forest Service road follows the river for many miles, allowing access to some of the best dry fly water in all of Oregon.
 Large brown trout are the quarry, but don’t be surprised if you run into a super charged rainbow trout or two.
 The river is blessed with an incredible amount of bug life.
 The trout have a continuous conveyor belt of food headed their way almost the entire year.
-During the late summer the terrestrial patterns continue to get looks from the fish below making the Owyhee one of the best hopper fisheries west of the Rocky Mountains.
-If big streamers are your fancy, hold on, as the big browns love to chase down those big meals.
-Pods of rising fish are the norm, as the slack water pools boil with fish and bug life.
-During mayfly hatches, you may not move for an hour while you target the numerous feeding trout surrounding you.
+During the late summer the Owyhee is one of the best hopper fisheries west of the Rocky Mountains.
+For anglers that enjoy fishing streamers, the Owyhee is also a great place to practice your craft.
+Pods of rising fish are common during many months of the season and during the best mayfly hatches, you may not move for an hour as you cast to risers.

 Accomodations and Meals:

 Day 1: Arrive Boise, Idaho and if arriving late, overnight at your independently arranged accommodations (not included).

-Day 2: Rent a car (not included) and drive (approximately one and a half hours) to the riverside camp where you will meet your guide for a full day of fishing, then overnight.
+Day 2: Rent a car (not included) and drive (approximately one and a half hours) to the river where you will meet your guide for a full day of fishing, then overnight.

 Day 3: Full day of guided fishing.
-Overnight at your stream side camp.
+Overnight.

 Day 4: Full day of guided fishing until about 2:00 PM.
 Depart for Boise and home or points beyond.

-Included: Camp gear, camp meals, non-alcoholic beverages, guided fishing, tackle, fly rods, and flies.
+Included: On water meals, non-alcoholic beverages, guided fishing, tackle, fly rods, and flies.

-Not Included: Round trip airfare to Boise, Idaho, accommodations in Boise, transportation between Boise and camp, fishing license (available online), alcohol, personal items including sleeping bag, guide gratuities, waders, boots with studs.
+Not Included: Round trip airfare to Boise, Idaho, accommodations in Boise, transportation between Boise and camp, fishing license (available online), alcohol, personal items, guide gratuities, waders, boots with studs and sleeping bag.